open-sauced/intro/CONTRIBUTING.md

 5. **Testing your changes**

    Before finalizing your new chapter, it's advisable to test your changes locally.
-You can build or render the documentation to ensure your new chapter appears as expected within the documentation structure.
+You can build or render the project to ensure your new chapter appears as expected within the course structure.

 6. **Updating the sidebar**